skiff-org/skiff-apps/CONTRIBUTING.md

 ### Code style

 Make sure to enable lint on-save.
-You can also run the commands `yarn prettier` and `yarn lint`.
+You can also run the command `yarn lint`.
 This will be checked by CI when you open a Pull request.